 For better or worse, the vast majority of investors in public markets care only about financial returns and are indifferent to a firm's social value.
-If impact investors buy stock in a publicly traded company because it provides socially valuable products, these myriad socially neutral shareholders will happily sell their shares and the stock price won't change.
-For example, a publicly traded telecommunications company in a developing country may be of great value to smallholder farmers and poor urban residents, but no matter much of its stock you purchase, you will not lower the cost of service to your intended beneficiaries.
+If impact investors buy stock in a publicly traded company because it provides socially valuable products, these myriad socially neutral shareholders will happily sell their shares and the stock price won't change one iota.
+No finance expert believes otherwise.

-By the same token, investors may care about a company's environmental and employment practices and therefore invest in a publicly traded company with good ESG ratings, believing that they may also increase the company's long-term shareholder value.
-Because socially neutral investors have the same information, however, impact investors have no advantage in moving the needle here.
+What if you care about a company's environmental and employment practices and therefore invest in a publicly traded company with good

+ESG ratings, believing that they may also increase the company's longterm shareholder value?
+Because socially neutral investors have the same information, impact investors have no advantage in moving the needle here.